ArodonnaArena/Makben/README.md

 ## 🎯 Professional Focus

-This portfolio represents the work of **Makanjuola Benjamin**, an experienced Electrical Engineer specializing in:
+This portfolio represents the work of **Makanjuola Ebenezer**, an experienced Electrical Engineer specializing in:

 - Aviation electrical systems
 - Power distribution design